i2p/i2p.i2p/installer/resources/checklist.md

 ### Distribute updates

 1. Update news with new version:
-  - Add magnet links, change release dates and release number in to old-format news.xml, and distribute to news hosts (no longer necessary)
   - In the i2p.newsxml branch, edit magnet links, release dates and release number in data/releases.json, check in and push